 Volunteer in Norway

 Be more than just a tourist and apply join a volunteering program in Norway.
-With One World 365 you can find structured volunteer placements where you can live and help for a short or long term period usually working with people or the environment in places like Oslo.
+Find structured volunteer placements where you can live and help for a short or long term period usually working with people or the environment in places like Oslo.
 Most programs are organised in groups so even if you apply solo you will get to meet other people on arrival.

 Volunteer Programs in Norway